dcajasn/Riskfolio-Lib/docs/source/portfolio.rst

 :math:`r`: is the matrix of assets returns.

-:math:`Aw \geq B`: is a set of linear constraints.
+:math:`Aw \leq B`: is a set of linear constraints.

 :math:`\phi_{i}(w)`: are 20 available risk measures.
 The available risk measures are: